Juncos Hollinger Racing: First stint in the series (2017–2019)

 In May 2015, Ricardo Juncos announced the team would be building a new facility in Speedway, Indiana (home of the Indianapolis Motor Speedway), with the intention of future participation in the IndyCar Series.
 The facility, called the Juncos Technical Center, would cost three million dollars and be 41,000 square feet in size.
 On May 9, 2017 it was announced that Spencer Pigot would rejoin Juncos for its IndyCar debut at the 2017 Indianapolis 500.
 The following day, the team announced veteran Sebastián Saavedra would drive a second entry for the team.

-At the 2019 Indianapolis 500 Kyle Kaiser managed to qualify the team's lone entry onto the last spot for the starting lineup.
-While the team successfully qualifying for the Indianapolis 500 was not insignificant in itself, Kaiser and Juncos' effort is best remembered for knocking two-time Formula One world champion Fernando Alonso out of the starting line up for the Indianapolis 500, ending Alonso's joint McLaren/Carlin effort and creating one of the more notable underdog stories in the long history of racing at Indianapolis Motor Speedway.
+At the 2019 Indianapolis 500, Kyle Kaiser qualified the team's only entry for the last spot for the starting lineup.
+Kaiser's and Juncos' effort is remembered for knocking out two-time Formula One world champion Fernando Alonso from the starting line up for the Indianapolis 500.
+It ended Alonso's joint McLaren/Carlin effort and created an underdog story in the history of racing at Indianapolis Motor Speedway.